Don’t hate the boss; be the boss by earning one of the best management degrees in the country.

 A hugely appealing feature at Boston University is the Accelerated Degree Completion Program.
 Offered through the Metropolitan College, you’ll be able to finish your BS in Management Studies in just two years.
 This is a perfect option if you’re hoping to fast-track your degree.

 Just outside of Philadelphia you’ll find Villanova University, a private institution and one of the oldest Catholic universities in the state.
 It runs alongside some of the top universities in the nation when it comes to rankings.
 In 2016, Bloomberg Businessweek ranked the Villanova School of Business as #1 in the country.
+Program Features

 The Villanova School of Business will help you achieve a top-notch bachelor’s degree in Management.
 You’ll learn both the technical skills and the relational skills to be a leader in a future business.
 This curriculum requires a bundle of core classes, as well as management electives.
 Some classes include: